franklinharvey/DubinsJS/README.md

 ```

 #### What if I want to use Lat/Long instead of X/Y?
-Short answer, don't do this.
+Short answer, __don't do this__.
 I do it, but you shouldn't.
 If you *realllly* want to then you can do this:
 ```
 // all units in degrees
 const newPoints: [number, number][] = []